msjimc/AgileStructure/guide/README.md

 ### Changing the region by selecting a region with the mouse

 Using the mouse, a sub-region can be selected within either panel by clicking at the desired start point and dragging the cursor to the end point with the right mouse button held down (refer to Figure 19a).
 Upon releasing the button, the display updates to show the selected area (see Figure 19b).
 This feature enables detailed examination of specific regions.
 For example, Figure 19a shows four reads with a seemingly common insertion.
 However, closer inspection in Figure 19b reveals discrepancies in their locations, indicating they may not be authentic.
-To further investigate, selectinge ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` menu option, reveals that all reads share a 134 to 135 bp insertion.
+To further investigate, selecting ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` menu option, reveals that all reads share a 134 to 135 bp insertion.
 This uniformity suggests that the insertion’s position might be inaccurately represented, potentially due to sequencing errors or alignment issues with low complexity sequences (illustrated in Figure 19c)..

 ![Figure 19a](images/figureEa.jpg)